jcccf/cs4740/lib/README.txt

 =======
 1. Download CoreNLP from here and untar to /corenlp (directly, not in its own directory) http://nlp.stanford.edu/software/stanford-corenlp-2012-04-09.tgz
+   a.
+Install the following packages with pip:
+        unidecode, progressbar

 2. Start the CoreNLP server with python corenlp.py